12 National Parks in the United States You Need to Visit

 6. Glacier National Park

-Image Credits: Trey Ratcliff
+Image credit: Trey Ratcliff | Flickr

-A place of boreal forests, rugged snow-topped mountains, shimmering glacial lakes and more than 700 miles (1,125 kilometers) of hiking trails, Montana’s Glacier National Park is one of the most spectacular of all American nature parks.
+A place of boreal forests, rugged snow-topped mountains, shimmering glacial lakes and more than 700 miles (1,125 kilometres) of hiking trails, Montana’s Glacier National Park is one of the most spectacular of all American nature parks.
 There are 130 named lakes, hundreds and hundreds of animal species and more than a thousand species of plants.
 Visitors to Glacier National Park may be lucky enough to spot Canadian lynx, moose, grizzly bears or mountain goats, the official symbol of the park.

-Also Read: 10 Unconventional Ideas for your Graduation Trip
+Also read: 10 Unconventional Ideas for your Graduation Trip

 7. Rocky Mountain National Park

-Image Credits: Dave Soldano
+Image credit: Dave Soldano | Flickr

 Colorado’s Rocky Mountain National Park takes up an area of the majestic Rocky Mountains, one of the longest mountain chains on earth.
 It’s a massively popular place among adventure seekers and outdoorsy people because of its miles and miles of rewarding hiking trails, fast-flowing rivers and sense of solitude.
 Casual vacationers can see the park on scenic byways, while spending the night at well-equipped campsites.